Estate Planning Checklist: 5 Tasks to Do Now, While You’re Still Well

 If you’ve placed most of your assets in a trust to remove them from your estate, make sure your heirs understand this decision.

-This kind of disclosure is particularly important if you’ve transferred your home, vehicles, private business shares, artwork or jewelry to the trust and have instructed the trustee to sell these assets after you and your spouse or partner have passed on.
+This kind of disclosure is particularly important if you’ve transferred your home, vehicles, artwork or jewelry to the trust and have instructed the trustee to sell these assets after you and your spouse or partner have passed on.
 Your heirs may be upset by these decisions, but at least they'll know in advance that they shouldn’t expect to take ownership of these assets.

 Examine tax issues for beneficiaries

-Also, if you plan for your heirs to inherit any money remaining in your 401(k) or traditional IRA, make sure they’re aware of this, since they may have to pay taxes on any required distributions or withdrawals from these accounts.
-If you're able to convert some or all of these assets to a Roth IRA while you're still alive, your heirs won't have to pay any federal taxes on distributions or withdrawals from balances they inherit.
-But you will have to pay taxes on the amounts you convert, so it’s up to you to decide whether to take the “Roth conversion tax hit” yourself, or avoid converting and let your heirs deal with the tax consequences after you’re gone.
+If you're able to convert some or all of these assets to a Roth IRA while you're still alive, your heirs won't have to pay any federal taxes on distributions or withdrawals from balances they inherit once the account has been established for five years or more.
+But you will have to pay taxes on the amounts you convert, so it’s up to you to decide whether to take the “Roth conversion tax hit” yourself or avoid converting and let your heirs deal with the tax consequences after you’re gone.

 Hopefully, you’ve written a will that clearly specifies how your assets will be distributed.
 You may be hesitant about discussing it with your heirs, but you should consider doing so, especially if they’re under the mistaken assumption that they’ll be inheriting the bulk of your estate.